jdprichards/jdprichards/VideoPages/ConfigRouter.md

 </p>

 <p style="font-size:18px;color:Red">
-R0(Config-if)#ip address  <e style="color:pink"> (ip address) (subnet mask)</e>
+R0(config-if)#ip address  <e style="color:pink"> (ip address) (subnet mask)</e>
 </p>

 <p style="font-size:16px">
-I won't go through how to calculate your subnet mask here (I may do in the future) but there are a number of great reasources online to help you calculate the correct subnet mask for your network.
+I won't go through how to calculate your subnet mask here (I may do in the future) but there are a number of great resources online to help you calculate the correct subnet mask for your network.
 </p>

 <p style="font-size:16px">